Presentation Topics

 Information fluency is the ability to apply the skills associated with information literacy, computer literacy and critical thinking to address and solve information problems across disciplines, across academic levels, and across information format structures.
 Information Fluency requires that students develop “habits of mind” that help learners bring their ideas together in to meaningful applications.
 In architecture, the keystone is the central wedge-shaped stone of an arch that locks its parts together.
 We’ve built the foundation and have the raw building materials, teachers and students just need the keystone to bring the ideas together.
 For more information go to the workshop page.

-Enriching Student Minds: Meaningful Learning Experiences through Technology-Rich Information Inquiry
+Student Minds: Meaningful Learning Experiences through Technology-Rich

-Learning is about choices and challenges.
-Learn to develop technology-rich, inquiry-based learning experiences.
-Create mental synergy by combining motivating activities with critical and creative thinking.
+is about choices and challenges.
+Learn to develop technology-rich, inquiry-based

+Are we asking students to solve difficult problems?
+Are asking them to live fully and think deeply?
+Choices and challenges are what learning is all about.
+Technology provides the tools to develop rich inquiry-based, learning experiences.
+Traditional testing only gets to a small part of the things we learn in school.
+It doesn't address the talents and insights that are often the most useful aspects of school.
 In schools we often focus on the “thinking” aspect of the mind.
 However, human consciousness also involves perception, emotion, will, memory, and imagination.
 Without concentrating on these elements also we’re missing much of the power of the brain.
 In addition to thinking, reasoning, and knowledge, our brain also processes opinion, motivation, and desire.
 By focusing so closely on the rational side, we may be losing the power of synergy.
 By focusing so hard on critical thinking, we may miss wonderful opportunities for creativity.

 A balanced curriculum doesn’t take more time.
 Instead, it focuses on both process and product.
 As students better understand the why’s and how’s of learning, they are better able to address essential content.